marbatlle/marbatlle.github.io/content/project/Statistical Inference with R/index.md

 ---
-title: Genomic Data Science with R
+title: Statistical Inference with R
 summary: An example of linking directly to an external project website using `external_link`.
 tags:
 - R
-- Genomic Data Science
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).